US says North Korea's attempted satellite launch violates UN resolutions | Technology

 US says North Korea's attempted satellite launch violates UN resolutions

-"Any DPRK (North Korea) launch that uses ballistic missile technology, which would include SLVs used to launch a satellite into space, violates multiple U.N.
-Security Council resolutions."
+"The United States strongly condemns the Democratic People's Republic of Korea (North Korea) for its launch using ballistic missile technology, which despite its failure, is a brazen violation of multiple UN Security Council resolutions, raises tensions, and risks destabilizing the security situation in the region and beyond," the White House said.
+The failure of North Korea's second attempt to place a spy satellite in orbit Thursday occurred when the booster experienced a problem with its third stage, state media reported.

-North Korea's attempted satellite launch on Thursday violates multiple U.N.
-Security Council resolutions, the U.S. State Department said, adding Washington sought dialogue with Pyongyang "without preconditions."
-The United States urged North Korea to refrain from "further threatening activity" and called on Pyongyang to engage in serious diplomacy, a State Department spokesperson said in a statement.
+North Korea's attempted satellite launch on Thursday violates U.N.
+Security Council resolutions despite failing in flight, the U.S. State Department and the White House said, adding Washington sought dialogue with Pyongyang without preconditions.
+The United States urged North Korea to refrain from "further threatening activity," a State Department spokesperson said in a statement.
+The White House said separately that the door "has not closed" on diplomacy but that Pyongyang "must immediately cease its provocative actions and instead choose engagement".

+U.S. President Joe Biden's national security team was assessing the situation in close coordination with U.S. allies and partners, the White House said, adding that all countries must condemn North Korea's launch attempt.
+"The United States strongly condemns the Democratic People's Republic of Korea (North Korea) for its launch using ballistic missile technology, which despite its failure, is a brazen violation of multiple UN Security Council resolutions, raises tensions, and risks destabilizing the security situation in the region and beyond," the White House said.

-North Korea's second attempt to place a spy satellite in orbit failed on Thursday after the rocket booster experienced a problem during its third stage, state media reported, as space authorities vowed to try again in October.
-Its first try in May also ended in failure when the new Chollima-1 rocket crashed into the sea.
+The failure of North Korea's second attempt to place a spy satellite in orbit Thursday occurred when the booster experienced a problem with its third stage, state media reported.
+The country's space authorities vowed to try again in October.
+Its first try in May also ended in failure, when the new Chollima-1 rocket crashed into the sea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)